elg0nz/sor-night-ws/README.md

 This will:
 1. Download texts from Project Gutenberg, Wikisource, and BVMC concurrently
+2. Parse HTML content semantically to preserve document structure
+3. Extract chunks with metadata (headings, paragraphs, poetry, page numbers)
-2. Clean and normalize the text
+4. Clean and normalize the text
-3. Store texts in DuckDB
+5. Store texts in DuckDB
-4. Deduplicate using MinHash LSH
+6. Deduplicate using MinHash LSH

 ### View statistics